blen2r/disting-playlist-mgr/README.md

 files/dirs starting with "_" will be ignored

-problematic dirs are highlighted orange, they are not marked but the orange can be cleared with "unmark selected" or fixing the problem and marking it again
+problematic dirs are highlighted orange, they are not marked but the orange can be cleared with "unmark selected" or fixing the problem and marking it again to order wavetables in a dir, I suggest naming them with a number as a prefix